Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 movie database entity framework core

 We will be using Bootstrap framework for styling the Views to a proper design.
-Therefore we will need to Install Bootstrap from LibMan inside the wwwroot/lib/bootstrap folder.
+Bootstrap files are provided inside the wwwroot/lib/bootstrap folder.
+More on this at Install Bootstrap from LibMan.

-Create _Layout.cshtml razor view file inside the Views ➤ Shared folder.
-It’s code is:
+The _Layout.cshtml razor view file is inside the Views ➤ Shared folder.
+It gives the common layout to the app.

-Next add _ViewStart.cshtml file inside the Views folder to specify the use of a common layout file for all views.
+There is also _ViewStart.cshtml file inside the Views folder to specify the use of a common layout file for all views.
+It’s code is given below.

 @{